s-plum/push-notifications/README.md

 # Push It Real Good

-> Testing push notifications with plain vanilla Javascript and a bit of Salt-N-Pepa
+> Testing push notifications with [Polymer](https://www.polymer-project.org/1.0/) and a bit of Salt-N-Pepa

 ## Running locally